Loddon-Social-Enterprise/website/README.md

 This is the website for Loddon Social Enterprise, a Basingstoke based charity for adults with learning difficulties.

-It has been built as a static site on top of NextJS, with content managed in Contentful, and hosting on Netlify.
+It has been built on top of NextJS, with content managed in Contentful, and hosting through Netlify.

-The core focus was to replace the former paid hosted Wordpress website with a website that could run completely free of charge.
+The core focus was to replace the former paid hosted Wordpress server with a website that could run on freely available services.
 Beyond this the main aims are accessibility, simplicity, and speed.

 ## Production Builds